The Friends Bottomless Brunch23 Sep 2023

 Mike Portnoy (Drums and Vocals)

 It’s been, well, a literal dog’s age since the vibrant powerhouse trio known as The Winery Dogs marked their recording territory with new music.
-But now, following a seven-year break from the studio, The Winery Dogs are back in full force with their aptly named third album III, which is set for release on February 3, 2023 on the band’s Three Dog Music label (via Burnside Distribution/The Orchard) on CD and all digital formats.
+But now, following a seven-year break from the studio, The Winery Dogs are back in full force with their aptly named third album III, which is on the band’s Three Dog Music label (via Burnside Distribution/The Orchard) on CD and all digital formats.
 (A vinyl edition of III will also be forthcoming in just a few months.)
 III was self-produced by The Winery Dogs and mixed by longtime band associate Jay Ruston.

 From the clarion call for connection and societal understanding in “Mad World” to the door-opening personal realizations of “Breakthrough” to the undeniable muscle-flexing reign of the white-hot “Pharaoh” and the album-closing energy spillage of “The Red Wine,” all 50-plus minutes of III prove The Winery Dogs haven’t lost a step when it comes to conjuring fresh hooks, gutbucket grooves, and bold harmonies.